KingLautaro/who-vs-whom/README.md

 # who-vs-whom
-this is the rule to know difference between the two
+this is the rule to know difference between the two.
+                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              What’s the difference between who and whom?
+Put simply, “who” is the person who does an action, and “whom” is the person who receives the action or its effects.
+In grammatical terms, “who” is a subjective pronoun, meaning it refers to the subject of a sentence or clause: “Aunt Marianne is a palm reader,” said Hannah.